 2. Leave All Past Conditioning Behind

 Once you are in a state of inner peace, continue to focus on your goal and notice any thoughts that might try to sabotage this state with external pressures and expectations.
-If your heart is telling you that your goal will bring a truly positive change in your life (and perhaps the world around you), are you willing to give it more significance than expectations imposed on you by your peers or relatives?
+If your heart is telling you that your goal will bring a very positive change in your life (and perhaps the world around you), are you willing to give it more significance than expectations imposed on you by peers or relatives?
 If you truly feel that you want to move towards living a life of deeper purpose, are you prepared to communicate that vision honestly and openly to yourself and others?